vikasipar/ecommerce-app/README.md

 - **React.js:** A powerful and declarative JavaScript library for building user interfaces.

 - **Redux Toolkit:** A set of tools and utilities for efficient state management in React applications.
+[Read more](https://medium.com/@vikasipar/understanding-redux-toolkit-a-practical-guide-with-an-e-commerce-application-938cf07d38a0).

 - **Tailwind CSS:** A highly customizable, utility-first CSS framework for building modern and responsive user interfaces.